wrex/lessons/content/page/2-open-and-e.md

 <p>Out loud, every time.</p>

 <p>You probably think this is overkill by now, and that no further drilling is required.
 Well, there is no better way to prove it to yourself than with a <strong>metronome</strong>.
 Try setting a metronome to a slow tempo, say 60 BPM, then repeating the previous sequences with one pluck on each beat.
-Quickly mute each note after you play it, but still saying the note names out loud.
+Quickly mute each note after you play it, but still say the note names out loud.
 If you're at all human, you've probably discovered you didn't know the notes quite as well as you thought.</p>

 <p>60 BPM is now easy?
 Make it harder again by gradually increasing the tempo.
 Once you can perform the exercise at, say, 100 BPM you can be confident that you truly <strong>KNOW</strong> the open string notes.
 </p>

 <p>Make sure you practice thinking in both directions, too: from string to name, and from note name to string.
 That is, sometimes practice plucking a string at random, then naming the note.
-Other times pick a note from EADGBE at random, then pluck the corresponding string.</p>
+Other times say a note from EADGBE at random, then pluck the corresponding string.</p>
 </div>
 {{% /details %}}